 - The student will not be assigned to a clinical instructor with whom they have worked in any capacity or volunteered for more than 30 hours. - The student will not be assigned to the facility if they have a contractual arrangement for financing of school fees or tuition or present and /or future employment in any capacity. - The student will not be assigned to the same department/area where they have worked in any capacity or volunteered for more than 30 hours. - 6.
+Students will not be assigned to clinical sites where a family member or spouse is working in the same department where the student is assigned.

-A list of clinical education facilities will be sent to the students yearly.
+- 7. A list of clinical education facilities will be sent to the students yearly.
 The list will be periodically updated and sent to the students prior to making placements for each clinical education experience.
 From the list of available sites, a drawing will be held during a class session.
 Drawings will first be held for the available Nashville sites, followed by available Middle Tennessee sites, followed by all other available sites.
-For sites not listed as available, students will work with the ACCE/AACCE to find a suitable placement.
+For sites not listed as available, students will work with the ACCE to find a suitable placement.
 No guarantees can be made for specific locations or types of facilities.
-Note: Past students' comments on clinical facilities are located in binders on the shelves of Room 252
+Note: Past students' comments on clinical facilities are located in binders on the shelves of Room 252 - 8.
+There are some clinical sites that are challenging and require a higher level of maturity and professionalism to be successful.
+In order to maintain the relationship between the program and these clinical sites, the faculty will decide which students are allowed to attend these sites